jjmontesl/cubetl/examples/pcaxis/README.md

 We now have a SQLite database.
 Run Cubes in order to serve analytical queries for this database:

+    # Run cubes server (in background with &, or in other terminal)
+    pip install cubes[all] click flask
     slicer serve ine.slicer.ini  &

 Note the `&` argument, which makes the process run in background.
 You could instead